 FT initial mobility domain association in an RSN

-A STA indicates its support for the FT procedures by including the MDE in the (Re)Association Request frame and indicates its support of security by including the RSNE.
-The AP responds by including the FTE, MDE, and RSNE in the (Re)Association Response frame.
-After a successful IEEE 802.1X authentication (if needed) or SAE authentication, the STA and AP perform an FT 4-way handshake.
+A STA or a non-AP MLD indicates its support for the FT procedures by including the MDE in the (Re)Association Request frame and indicates its support of security by including the RSNE.
+The AP or AP MLD responds by including the FTE, MDE, and RSNE(s) in the (Re)Association Response frame.
+After a successful IEEE 802.1X authentication (if needed) or SAE authentication, the STA and AP or the non-AP MLD and the AP MLD perform an FT 4-way handshake.
 At the end of the sequence, the IEEE 802.1X Controlled Port is opened, and the FT key hierarchy has been established.
-The message flow is shown in Figure 13-2 (FT initial mobility domain association in an RSN).
+The message flow between a STA and an AP is shown in Figure 13-2 (FT initial mobility domain association in an RSN).

-A non-DMG STA initiates the FT initial mobility domain association procedures by performing an IEEE 802.11 authentication using the Open System authentication algorithm.
+A non-DMG STA or a non-AP MLD initiates the FT initial mobility domain association procedures by performing an IEEE 802.11 authentication using the Open System authentication algorithm.

 STAAP: Authentication-Request (Open System authentication algorithm)

 APSTA: Authentication-Response (Open System authentication algorithm, Status)

+non-AP MLDAP MLD: Authentication-Request (Open System authentication algorithm, Basic variant Multi-Link element)

+AP MLDnon-AP MLD: Authentication-Response (Open System authentication algorithm, Status, Basic variant Multi-Link element)

 A DMG STA initiates the FT initial mobility domain association procedures by performing an IEEE 802.11 authentication using the SAE algorithm.